nutty-raccoon/paynet/OBSERVABILITY.md

 ## Service Integration

-All services are instrumented with OpenTelemetry through the shared open-telemetry-tracing crate: Node Service, Signer Service and Starknet Cashier.
+All services are instrumented with OpenTelemetry through the shared open-telemetry-tracing crate: Node Service and Signer Service.
 Each service calls the library's initialization function during startup, which automatically configures tracing, metrics collection, and structured logging.
 The services then send telemetry data to the OpenTelemetry Collector via OTLP without requiring additional configuration.

 Each service sends telemetry data to the OpenTelemetry Collector via OTLP.